 I’ve had an ongoing love-hate relationship with vision boards ever since I created my first one about 9 years ago.
-Most people say they work, but a little voice inside was always telling me that they were kind of silly, so I never fully embraced the idea
+Most people say they work, but a little voice inside was always telling me that they were kind of silly, so I never fully embraced the idea.

-The year came to end and again none of my visions had manifested, so for the next few years I fell off again.
+The year came to an end and again none of my visions had manifested, so for the next few years, I fell off again.
 I became slightly motivated back in March of 2018 when the young women from my leadership program created vision boards as a classroom project.
 But like all the other times, I wasn’t excited enough to put in the effort to create a board of my own.

 This was until yesterday when as I was searching through some old computer files, something caught my attention.
 It was my vision board that I had created in 2015.
 I immediately clicked on the file and was shocked at what I saw.
 I had put so little follow-up thought into the board that I didn’t remember what was on.
-My eyes were focused on three images – a cruise ship, the changing of the guards at Buckingham palace, and the Eifel Tower in Paris.
+My eyes were focused on three images – a cruise ship, the changing of the guards at Buckingham Palace, and the Eifel Tower in Paris.

-I immediately checked to see what date the file was created and it said January 16th, 2015 4:27pm.
+I immediately checked to see what date the file was created and it said January 16th, 2015 4:27 pm.
 I sat there staring at the screen because a little over a month ago, my husband and I went on a trip to Europe and visited both London & Paris.
 Back in 2017 we also went on a cruise to the Bahamas.
 There are also a few other things that have partially manifested from that board but my recent travels stood out to me the most.

 What’s your experience with vision boards?